About the Centre

 Meet the team

 Patricia trained in Obstetrics and Gynaecology at the Harbor-UCLA Medical Center followed by a Fellowship in Family Planning & Contraceptive Research and Master’s Degree in Public Health at the University of Pittsburgh.
-Patricia has been Director of the Centre for Reproductive Research and Communication since 2020, and served as Medical Director at BPAS from 2007-2024.
+She has been Director of the Centre for Reproductive Research and Communication since 2020, and served as Medical Director at BPAS from 2007-2024.

 Patricia's research interests include quality in abortion care, medical and surgical abortion service delivery, and optimal methods for second trimester abortion.
 She has published a number of peer-reviewed articles and book chapters on family planning and has contributed to evidence-based guidance produced by the Royal College of Obstetricians and Gynaecologists (RCOG), Faculty of Sexual and Reproductive Healthcare, National Institute of Health and Care Excellence, and Society of Family Planning.
-Patricia serves as an Associate Editor for the journal BMJ Sexual and Reproductive Healthcare.
+Patricia serves as an Associate Editor for the journal BMJ Sexual and Reproductive Healthcare, an Advisor to the charity Abortion Talk, and as Co-Chair of the British Society of Abortion Care Providers Education and Training Committee.

 You can find Patricia Lohr's profile on ORCiD here.